Jay Gatsby: Inspiration for the character

 While living in New York, writer F. Scott Fitzgerald's enigmatic neighbor was Max Gerlach.
 (Note: Both Zelda Fitzgerald and F. Scott Fitzgerald's friend Edmund Wilson stated that Max Gerlach was a neighbor.
 Scholars have yet to find surviving property records for a Long Island estate with Gerlach's name.
 However, there are likely "gaps in the record of his addresses", and an accurate reconstruction of Gerlach's life is hindered "by the imperfect state of relevant documentation".)
 Gerlach claimed to be born in America to a German immigrant family, (Note: In a 2009 book, scholar Horst Kruse asserts that Max Gerlach was born in or near Berlin, Germany, and, as a young boy, he immigrated with his German parents to America.) and he served as an officer in the American Expeditionary Forces during World War I. He later became a gentleman bootlegger who lived like a millionaire in New York.
 Flaunting his new wealth, Gerlach threw lavish parties, never wore the same shirt twice, used the phrase "old sport", claimed to be educated at Oxford University, and fostered myths about himself, including that he was a relative of Wilhelm II.
 These details about Gerlach inspired Fitzgerald in his creation of Jay Gatsby.
 With the end of prohibition and the onset of the Great Depression, Gerlach lost his immense wealth.
-Living in reduced circumstances, he attempted suicide by shooting himself in the head in 1939.
-Blinded after his suicide attempt, he lived as a helpless invalid for many years before dying on October 18, 1958, at Bellevue Hospital, New York City.
+Living in reduced circumstances, he attempted suicide by shooting himself in the head in 1939, which blinded him.
+Gerlach died at October 18, 1958, at Bellevue Hospital, New York City.
 He was buried in a pine casket at Long Island National Cemetery.